 While it’s not required or included in their collection, it’s a nice gesture to show your appreciation.
 Think of it as a bonus for all their hard work on your wedding day.
 It’s suggested setting aside around $100 to $200 for a tip, if you are feeling inclined to do so.
 And, as an extra thank-you, don’t forget to leave a glowing review online for your photographer.
 They’ll appreciate it!

 An associate photographer, commonly found in the wedding industry, is a part of a team of photographers that work for a specific studio.
 These photographers may be friends or individuals with whom the lead photographer has networked in the industry.
 It’s important to note that not all associate photographers are created equal.
 Still, a reputable studio will have a strong team of shooters with a consistent style.

 Just like the pirate code, this is more of a guideline than rules.
-Depending on what your photographer offers that aligns with your needs, wants, and values, you can definitely spend $10k+ with photographers whos starting price is at $4k.
+Depending on what your photographer offers that aligns with your needs, wants, and values, you can definitely spend $10k+ with wedding photographers whos starting price is at $4k.
 But hey, you might get lucky and find a deal from a lower priced photographer.
 In those cases you will be trading peace of mind and assuming tons of risk, but you just you never know…you just might find that diamond in the rough.